La Lumiere School

-La Lumiere School is a private Catholic college preparatory boarding and day school located on a 190-acre campus in Springfield Township, LaPorte County, Indiana in the United States.
+La Lumiere School is a Catholic, college-preparatory boarding and day school on a 190-acre campus in Springfield Township, LaPorte County, Indiana.

 History

 The school was founded in 1963 by Raymond E. Daly and a group of Indiana friends and business associates who set out to form an independent, Catholic day school for boys.
 The founding group included James R. Moore, La Lumiere's first headmaster, Daly, Andrew J. McKenna, Frank J. Lanigan, Lex B. Wilkinson, A.J.
 Rumely, Charles F. Murphy, James F. Connaughton, Richard G. Schaub, and Walter F. Sheehan.

 The land on which the school sits was owned by Edward Lalumier, an executive with the Armour Meat Packing Company in Chicago.
 He eventually became the namesake of the new institution.

-About
+Affiliations and accreditation

 La Lumiere School is affiliated with several educational associations: